-Tattoo Artist Salaries - How Much Do Tattoo Artists Earn?
+Tattoo Artist Salary: How Much Do They Earn?

 Is it a profitable career worth pursuing, or a modest one that’s only for the truly passionate?

 Plus, if you want to become a tattoo artist, what does it take to become one of the high earning ones?

 How Much Does a Beginner or Apprentice Tattoo Artist Make?

 If you’re hoping to break into the tattoo world and immediately earn a comfortable living, I’d sit down before reading this part.

 It’s a tough road to becoming a tattoo artist, with lots of time, sweat, investments, and paying dues.
 One of the hardest parts of it is that tattoo apprenticeships (which will be your first one or two years pursuing this career) pay nothing.